Clifton Wrottesley

-Clifton Hugh Lancelot de Verdon Wrottesley, 6th Baron Wrottesley (born 10 August 1968), is an Irish sportsman and British peer and Conservative member of the House of Lords.
+Clifton Hugh Lancelot de Verdon Wrottesley, 6th Baron Wrottesley (born 10 August 1968) is an Irish and British peer and Conservative member of the House of Lords.
+He represented Ireland in men's skeleton at the 2002 Winter Olympics, finishing fourth.

-Early life
+Early life and education

-Wrottesley was born at Hatch Street, Dublin, in 1968 to the Hon.
-Richard Francis Gerard Wrottesley and his wife, Georgina Wrottesley, née Clifton, daughter of Lt.
-Col. Peter Clifton of Dummer House, Hampshire, and his wife, Patricia Mary Adela Clifton, née Gibson-Watt, of Doldowlod House, Radnorshire.
+Wrottesley was born at Hatch Street, Dublin, in 1968 to Hon.
+Richard Francis Gerard Wrottesley, eldest surviving son of 5th Baron Wrottesley.
+His mother was Georgina Anne Clifton, daughter of Lt.-Col. Peter Thomas Clifton, late Grenadier Guards, of Dummer House, Hampshire, and Patricia Mary Adela, sister of David Gibson-Watt, Baron Gibson-Watt.
+Through his paternal grandmother, he is a descendant of the Stratford family, and through his maternal grandfather the Bruce baronets of Downhill.

 His first two years were spent in Abbyknockmoy, County Galway.
 After his father's death, he moved to Spain with his mother.

-He was educated at Eton College, Edinburgh University and Royal Military Academy Sandhurst before serving in the Grenadier Guards.
+He was educated at Eton College, the University of Edinburgh and Royal Military Academy Sandhurst before serving in the Grenadier Guards.

-Through his paternal grandmother he is a descendant of the Stratford family, and through his maternal grandfather the Clan Bruce.
-He inherited the Wrottesley titles in 1977 upon the death of his grandfather, his father having died when he was two.
+He inherited the Wrottesley titles in 1977 on the death of his grandfather, his father having died when he was two.
 He became eligible to sit in the House of Lords on his 21st birthday.

 Career

 Wrottesley works in property and fine wine.

 Wrottesley was Chair of British Skeleton from 2012 to 2017, was a board member of the British Bobsleigh and Skeleton Association (BBSA) from 2012 to 2019, and Chair from 2012 to 2014.
-He is still involved in overseeing the British Skeleton World Class Programme, and Chairs the Selection Committee.
+He continues to be involved in overseeing the British Skeleton World Class Programme, and Chairs the Selection Committee.

-In March 2021, Wrottesley was appointed Chair of Ice Hockey UK (IHUK), and in January 2022 was appointed to the International Ice Hockey Federation (IIHF) Finance Committee for a period of 5 years.
+In March 2021, Wrottesley was appointed Chair of Ice Hockey UK (IHUK), and in January 2022 was appointed to the International Ice Hockey Federation (IIHF) Finance Committee for a period of five years.